Art Studio, B.F.A.

 Art Studio, B.F.A.
 Drawing Concentration

 Art Studio, B.F.A.
-Graphic Design Concentration
+Graphic Design and Illustration Concentration

 Art Studio, B.F.A.
 Painting Concentration